 - Appendix A contains the agenda and other handouts related to the content of the sessions. - Appendix B contains the posttest.
-This test was designed to assess the effectiveness of the training in increasing participants' knowledge about various aspects of the Fire Safe Seniors Program. - Appendix C contains the training evaluation form, designed to assess the effectiveness of the training and your performance as a facilitator.
-The results will help you to improve future trainings. - Appendix D contains the answer keys for the home assessment exercise and the posttest. - Appendix E contains checklists with tasks that need to be completed before the training, the day of the training, and after the training.
+This test was designed to assess the effectiveness of the training in increasing participants' knowledge about various aspects of the Fire Safe Seniors Program.
+You may need to modify the second question, depending on your program's eligibility criteria. - Appendix C contains the training evaluation form, designed to assess the effectiveness of the training and your performance as a facilitator. - Appendix D contains the answer keys for the home assessment exercise and the posttest. - Appendix E contains checklists to help you prepare for the training.